Michael York: Career

 York voiced Petrie's uncle Pterano in The Land Before Time VII: The Stone of Cold Fire.
-In 2009, he narrated the entire Bible for The Word of Promise Audio Bible, a star-studded, performance of the New King James Version.
+In 2009, he narrated the entire Bible for The Word of Promise Audio Bible, a performance of the New King James Version.
 York again played King Arthur in a revival of Lerner and Loewe's Camelot, which began its run at the La Mirada Theatre in Southern California, and toured nationally in 2006 and 2007.